fhiso/basic-concepts/type-system.md

 Type             `http://www.w3.org/2000/01/rdf-schema#Datatype`
 Pattern          `[+-]?[0-9]+`
 Value Space      all integers
-Supertype        *No non-trivial supertypes known to this standard*
 ------           -----------------------------------------------

 This *datatype* *must not* be used for values which are typically but not invariably integers.